 There’s been a lot of chatter about Final Audio since the brand’s recent release of the B series.
 I was lucky enough to try out the B2 last week, which produced a truly unique sound through its single balanced armature driver.
 So, I was very curious to see what Final’s dual hybrid driver, the B1, could do.
 Will the sound signature suit your ears and listening style?
 Let’s take a closer look in this Final Audio B1 Review.

-Final Audio B1 Review
+Final Audio B1 Review and Specs

 IN the BOX